Muscle weakness during the postdrome stage of migraine

 Migraine postdrome can last many hours (sometimes over a day!), and boy oh boy have I been feeling that lately.

 In the old days (I sound like I’m reminiscing fondly, don’t I?), I only dealt with marked postdrome symptoms after having really severe migraine pain.
-Nowadays things are different, and it seems that even the most mild of migraine episodes still has me dealing with postdrome for hours and hours after the head pain and nausea are gone.
+Nowadays things are different, and it seems that even the mildest of migraine episodes still have me dealing with postdrome for hours and hours after the head pain and nausea are gone.

 A few weeks ago, I had a run-of-the-mill migraine.
 Happily, it went away soon after I took my naratriptan and I went on about my day, not thinking much about the attack since it was quick to arrive and quick to leave.
 Sure, I was a little more tired than I normally would have been for that time of day, but I was fine overall.
 The most severe symptoms only lasted for a few hours.

 The next day I was still feeling it, though, but not in a rebound headache kind of way.
 Instead, I was feeling it all over my body, throughout my muscles and bones.
 Due to allodynia, my torso felt slightly bruised, and my legs and arms felt the way they do after I do a really intense swimming workout (which I haven’t done in years—let’s just state the facts here).

 Simple chores made difficult